 On Sunday, October 1, a 64-year-old American-born man unleashed a torrent of bullets upon a crowd gathered for a country music festival in downtown Las Vegas.
 Perched on the 32nd floor of the Mandalay Bay tower, the shooter used legally-modified semiautomatic rifles to target festival attendees with a force that rivalled that of an automatic machine gun.
 At least 58 were killed, and approximately 489 people suffered injuries.
 The event is being characterized as the largest mass shooting in the country’s modern history.
-Though this may be true, in the grand scheme of things, Sunday’s massacre is just another tragic chapter in America’s long struggle with gun violence.
+And while this may be true, in the grand scheme of things, Sunday’s massacre seems like just another tragic chapter in America’s long struggle with gun violence.

 The figures bear this out.
 Between 2001 and 2015, 406,496 Americans died from gun-related incidents, including suicide deaths.
 In 2017 alone, there have been 11,689 gun homicides as well as 274 “mass shootings” where four or more people were injured or killed, excluding the shooter.
 In fact, over 1,500 mass shootings have occurred since the devastating 2012 Sandy Hook massacre where a young man killed 20 young children, six adults and then himself.
 That means more than one mass shooting takes place every day in the United States.

-Unlike all other countries in the Global North, these types of statistics are wholly exclusive to the US.
+Among developed countries, these types of statistics are wholly exclusive to the US.
 According to figures from 2012, US gun homicides are six times as prevalent as those in Canada and occur 15 times more than they do in Germany.
 At large, US citizens are “25 times more likely to be murdered with a gun than people in other developed countries.”
 This is not because Americans are naturally more prone to crime than their German or Canadian counterparts.
 Instead, it merely comes down to the fact that the US has by far the highest level of gun ownership in the world, and as this study by the Harvard Injury Control Research Center points out, more guns lead to higher rates of homicide.
 Despite only representing approximately 4.4% of the global population, US citizens possess roughly 42% of the world’s civilian-owned guns.

 The So-Called “Longest-Standing Civil Rights Organization” in America